Skiiippp/Skiiippp/README.md

 - Hi, I’m James Gruber.
 I'm a computer engineering student at Cal Poly SLO, and a firmware engineer at the Cal Poly CubeSat Lab.
-- I love to design and program embedded systems, write graphics rendering programs, and build hardware with FPGAs.
+- I love to design and program embedded systems, write graphics rendering programs, and build digital devices with FPGAs.

 <!---